 - 1. Auditor gives notice.
-Upon finding a critical breach, the audit firm must notify both the member and the RJC, and give full details of the critical breach. - 2.
+Upon finding a critical breach, the audit firm must notify both the member and the RJC within three working days of being identified, and give full details of the critical breach.
+The audit must be completed and not stopped upon finding the critical breach. - 2.
 Member formulates response.
-The RJC will temporarily suspend the member while the critical breach is under review and will ask for a formal response and a corrective action plan outlining how the critical breach will be addressed within a maximum of four weeks. - 3.
+The RJC will consider temporarily suspending the member while the critical breach is under review and will ask for a formal response and a corrective action plan outlining how the critical breach will be addressed within a maximum of four weeks. - 3.
 Auditor reviews progress.
 Within two weeks of receiving the member's response, the RJC and the audit firm review the corrective action plan to verify that immediate action has been taken to eliminate or mitigate the critical risk.
 At this stage the RJC or auditor may ask the member to provide further information. - 4.
 RJC decides next steps.
 The RJC Management Team consults the audit firm on the next steps, which may involve an onsite audit to verify the critical breach has been closed and there is no risk of reoccurrence or taking disciplinary action.
 If there is a need to consider disciplinary action, the RJC Executive Committee is informed and the decision to proceed is made by the RJC Executive Committee. - 5.
 RJC communicates decision.
 The RJC informs the member of its decision.